grafana/grafonnet/docs/grafonnet/panel/stateTimeline.md

 Controls the value alignment in the TimelineChart component

-Accepted values for `value` are center, left, right
+Accepted values for `value` are "center", "left", "right"

 #### fn options.withLegend